epolyzos/sp100-social-media-metrics/README.md

 > Working paper, Zayed University.

 A full citation will be added once the paper is publicly available.

+## License

+This repository is released under the **MIT License**.

+You are free to use, copy, modify, merge, publish, distribute, and adapt the contents of this repository for academic, policy, and non-commercial purposes, subject to the terms of the MIT License.

+While the MIT License does not legally require citation, **academic use of these data requires appropriate citation**.

 ## Disclaimer
 The data are provided for research and educational purposes only.